 For the rest of this section, TFP is estimated in both plant-and-shop level as well as in an industrial 4-digit-ISIC level.
-This task is roughly done to make it consistent with the macroeconomic TFP reported in the first section with the same assumption of Cobb-Douglas production function as well as constant-return-to-scale input.
-It is noteworthy that the labor share used here is the average ratio over data sets of total wage bill to total value added in each 4-digit-ISIC level, relative to the macroeconomic labor share equal to the share of compensation of employees as well as households mixed income and operating surplus in the National Income.
+This task is roughly done to make it consistent with the macroeconomic TFP reported in the first section with the same assumption of Cobb-Douglas production function with constant-return-to-scale input.
+It is noteworthy that the labor share used here is the average ratio over data sets of total wage bill to total value added in each 4-digit-ISIC level, relative to the macroeconomic labor share equal to the compensation of employees in the National Income.